null-shot/typescript-agent-tookit/examples/simple-prompt-agent/README.md

 ### Agent Implementation

 The `SimplePromptAgent` class:
-- Extends `AiSdkAgent` from @xava-labs/agent/aisdk
+- Extends `AiSdkAgent` from @null-shot/agent/aisdk
-- Supports Anthropic, OpenAI, and DeepSeek language models
+- Supports both Anthropic and OpenAI language models
 - Integrates with the ToolboxService for todo list management
 - Uses streaming responses for real-time interaction